SPAAM-community/AncientMetagenomeDir/ancient-pathogen/README.md

 This page describes columns definitions for the Ancient Pathogen list.

+These entries should represent whole genome-level metagenomes (not plasmids etc.).

 Optional fields (e.g. Sample Age), can be filled with `NA` to indicate 'no reported value'.